 The parkway is an absolutely stunning drive – you definitely need to do this sometime during your weekend in Asheville.
 The length we drove hugged the mountain on one side and had views over the valleys, with mountain ridges in the background.
 It truly was spectacular.

 There were many spots that you could stop and pull off at.
 We drove this on the way up to Craggy Pinnacle hike.
-There are several hikes off of the Blue Ridge Parkway, but if you are not doing one of those hikes, it is still absolutely worth driving the parkway just for the views.
+There are several hikes off of the Blue Ridge Parkway, but if you are not doing one of those hikes, it is still absolutely worth driving the parkway just for the views – this part of North Carolina has some of the best Blue Ridge Parkway overlooks!

 Where to Stay During Your Weekend in Asheville